Frequently asked questions

 Community

-Will people in this county be employed in this building and, if so, how many?
+Will people in this county be employed at Expedition, and how many?

 Tenaska takes pride in hiring local when possible.
 Today, there are 29 employees at Tenaska Virginia, of which 19 live in Fluvanna County and 10 are graduates of area high schools.
 We expect the Expedition facility to provide 29 direct jobs.
 Job opportunities at the new facility will be posted closer to the start of operations.

-Will the people building this site be local or will they be brought in from other states?
+Will the people building Expedition be local or will they be brought in from other states?

 Tenaska makes it a priority to ensure that local workers are utilized by our contractors to the maximum extent practical.
 Interested contractors and vendors can submit their information using our contractors and vendors form.